 There are three levels of IRB review (Minimal, Expedited and Full).
-The Office of Research Integrity and Outreach staff or designated member of the IRB is responsible for determining the level of review required for each application submitted.
+The IRB Office or designated member of the IRB is responsible for determining the level of review required for each application submitted.
 PIs may NOT determine the type of review required.

 Please contact the IRB Office if you have questions.